Sjord/Sjord.github.io/_posts/2020-09-22-iot-security-regulation.md

 * Verify firmware before installing
 * Inform the end user about security

+These requirements are a little more elaborate than the UK's mentioned above.
+But they are still fairly easy to implement, and you can buy devices today that meet all these requirements.
+The requirements in [the report](https://www.agentschaptelecom.nl/binaries/agentschap-telecom/documenten/rapporten/2020/08/26/onderzoeksrapport-essential-requirements-for-securing-iot-consumer-devices/Essential+requirements+for+securing+consumer+IoT+devices.pdf) are written more formally, which makes them suitable for legislation.
+Vendors, authorities, researches and consumers are likely to agree on the exact meaning of the requirements, and it is easy to determine whether a device meets the requirements.
+If IoT devices conform to these requirements, the security of them would improve greatly.

 ## Conclusion

-These requirements are pretty basic; easy to implement and easy to verify in a black-box test.
-Even so, if IoT devices conform to these requirements, the security of them would improve greatly.
+Authorities are looking for security regulations for IoT consumer devices.
+The requirements need to be clear and basic, and leave room for vendors to innovate and sell new devices.
+However, they also need to improve the security of consumer IoT devices, which is currently in poor state.

 ## Read more